-Additionally, the soil surrounding the house can also influence pipe corrosion.
-If the soil is in bad condition, or if it is clayey, then it can cause contamination and leaking.
+The soil surrounding the house can also influence pipe corrosion or pipe failure.
+If the soil is in bad condition or if it is clayey, then it can cause contamination and leaking.

-We’ve mentioned a lot of different kinds of issues in this guide, along with some ways to tackle them yourself.
+We’ve mentioned a lot of different kinds of issues in this guide, along with some different types or ways to tackle them yourself.
 So, not every case requires a plumber’s advice since if a plumber were to be summoned for every minor breakdown, your bills would soar!

 However, when it comes to corroded pipes, they require a professional appraisal since a regular homeowner is unequipped to fix or replace them.
 In addition to that, the piping can be complex and spread over a huge area, which might require an entire plumbing crew to tackle.

 Please contact us if you are on the Gold Coast.
 In addition to identifying the problem, we can help you find an appropriate solution for your corroded pipe to suit your home and budget.
 We are a friendly, professional team delivering exceptional plumbing services on the Gold Coast.